dbuysse/tnris.org/README.md

 ## Setup

 Make sure the required software is installed.
-Then run `npm install` from this directory.
+Then run `npm install` from the `./site-mockup` directory.

 ## Usage

-Run `gulp` command from this directory.
-Then visit http://localhost:8080/index.html to see the page.
+Run `gulp` command from the `./site-mockup` directory.
+Then visit [http://localhost:8080/index.html](http://localhost:8080/index.html) to see the page.
 Any files in the `scss` directory that end in `.scss` will be converted to corresponding file in the `css` directory.
 For example `scss/custom.scss` -> `css/custom.css`